 Statement of compliance with Charity Commission guidance and the 'public interest' test

-Public benefit is embedded in our strategic aims and objectives, and reporting of progress towards achieving these is contained in the Financial and Operating Review.
-Specific information is provided within QMUL's Financial Statements about how the institution delivers public benefit in all its activities.
+Public benefit is embedded in our strategic aims and objectives, and reporting of progress towards achieving these is contained in the Strategic Review.
+The primary beneficiaries are current and potential students of Queen Mary and members of the general public who benefit from Queen Mary’s research and engagement activities.